Self-hosting my life

 - Uses Netflix to watch movies and TV shows.

-- Uses Facebook, Twitter, or some competitor.
+- Uses Facebook, Twitter, or whatever the proprietary social media du jour is.

 - Uses Windows or macOS.
 Some people don't even have non-mobile devices.